 I look back at the season, and there were plenty of firsts and all of them negative.
 No fish for the months of September and October, no trips to Pennsylvania, no fish over 30", and the numbers were low again.
 The fall was dry, early winter was very mild, late winter was very cold and this spring was cold and wet.
 That's life on the Alley, you have to adapt to the conditions.

 I get home and open the freezer to pull out some chicken and there in the corner are the rest of my eggs.
-There's about eight packs of them.
+There are about eight packs of them.
 With the awful salmon run of last year, I sweated as the weeks went on in the fall as the tackle shop owner would tell me the grim news every week that he had no eggs.
-Finally I was able to secure some, but I was careful not to over extend myself for this year.
+Finally, I was able to secure some, but I was careful not to overextend myself for this year.
 As for more eggs next season?
 Who knows?
 I got news that Michigan's salmon population has crashed to the point of no return.
 New York's run wasn't that great either, but their population hasn't seen the sudden crash of both Michigan and Huron.
 Will this be the end of getting a good supply of eggs?
-I hope not, because I don't want to resort to keeping a couple hens for eggs.
+I hope not because I don't want to resort to keeping a couple hens for eggs.

 I unpack the gear in the basement and hang up the waders.
 My Simms waders are practically worn out as I had to patch three tears.
 I've had them since 2012 and I can't really complain about the wear and tear, they stood up to my abuse.
 I look at the boots and they're tearing at the seams.
 I'll probably have to replace both waders and boots.
 I place the rod in the corner and I close the door.
 There they'll remain until the cool winds come across Lake Erie in the fall.